Learning Outcomes

 SQE1 Syllabus

 For SQE1, you are required to understand the practical calculation of CGT for individuals and unincorporated businesses.
-This involves applying the rules for calculating gains, identifying allowable deductions, and recognising the availability and effect of main reliefs and exemptions.
+This involves applying the rules for calculating gains, identifying allowable deductions, and recognising the availability and effect of main reliefs and exemptions, with a focus on the following syllabus points:

 - the method for calculating gains and losses on asset disposals